DSoyomokun/yahooRobot/yahoo/mission/Scanner/gopigo_scanner_setup.md

 cd ~/yahooRobot

 # Install Python packages
-pip3 install opencv-python-headless  # Use headless version on Pi pip3 install picamera2                # For Pi Camera (Linux/Raspberry Pi only)
+pip3 install opencv-python-headless  # For camera and image processing pip3 install easygopigo3             # For GoPiGo LEDs (Linux/Raspberry Pi only)
-pip3 install easygopigo3             # For GoPiGo LEDs (Linux/Raspberry Pi only)
+pip3 install python-dotenv            # For .env file support (optional)
 ```

+**⚠️ Important:**
-**⚠️ Important:** These packages (`picamera2` and `easygopigo3`) are **Linux/Raspberry Pi only** and cannot be installed on Mac/Windows.
-Only install them on the GoPiGo robot!
+- `easygopigo3` is **Linux/Raspberry Pi only** and cannot be installed on Mac/Windows
+- **No picamera2 needed** - Scanner uses OpenCV VideoCapture with CSI camera (`/dev/video0`)
+- Only install these packages on the GoPiGo robot!

 ---